firalabs/firadmin/README.md

 #Firadmin
-Basic admin panel for Laravel 4.
+Laravel 4 package used to create a beautiful admin panel for your application.
+This package is currently under active development, following Laravel 4.

 ##Features
 * User management with roles permissions